skunkpirates42/tiptracks-360-server/README.md

 to securely hash and salt passwords for safe storage in my DB.

-It also uses [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) or JWT's to allow the user to stay "authenticated" over a certain period (denotated in my config.js file) of time without having to re-authenticate every-time they visit the app.
+It also uses [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) or JWT's to allow the user to stay "authenticated" over a certain period (denotated in my config.js file) of time without having to log back in and go through the proccess of verifying their credentials (which entails a query to the DB) every-time they visit the app.

+### Lay out of the code